Search the Library Catalog

 Disabled Access and Special Requirements: The library is accessible for disabled persons.
 You may wish to phone ahead if you require assistance.
 We are always ready to consider ways in which we can best serve any library users.
 Please do not hesitate to discuss with library staff.

 Over 15,000 books in all subjects taught at the NewSchool of Architecture and Design are available on the open shelves.
 The collection also includes reference books and a reserve collection.
 Over 500 new books are added to the collection each year.
 Library users are encouraged to suggest new books for purchase.
-This may be done by contacting a member of library staff, filling in a recommendation form or submitting an electronic recommendation form.
+This may be done by contacting a member of library staff, filling in a recommendation form.
 Books are shelved by call number using the Dewey Decimal system.

 The Library holds 45 current periodicals in the fields of architecture, landscape architecture and design.
 Periodicals are reference only.